 Learners create a habit tracker and calculate the probability of achieving 40 mins their goals in different scenarios.

-• Learners create a weekly habit tracker and write their 6 habits in it.
+Learners create a weekly habit tracker like this one and write their 6 habits in it.

 Habit Day 1 Da y 2 Day 3 Day 4 Day 5 Da y 6 Day 7